 Some preliminary results indicate that lavender oil, combined with oils from other herbs, may help with hair loss from a condition called alopecia areata.

-Topical use of diluted lavender oil or use of lavender as aromatherapy is generally considered safe for most adults.
+Topical (applied to the skin) use of diluted lavender oil or use of lavender as aromatherapy is generally considered safe for most adults.
 However, applying lavender oil to the skin can cause irritation.
 There have been reports that topical use can cause breast growth in young boys.